 M: Right, thanks, this is useful advice.
 Can I also ask about the assignment?

 M: It's the graph on page 2 showing reasons why people shop at particular supermarkets.
 I've got a photocopy but the reasons at the bottom are missing.

-D: Ok.
+D: OK.
 Look at the first bar on the graph.
 So now that indicates the number of people who shop in a particular supermarket because it’s close to their home.
-As you ca see, that’s the most frequent reason given.
+As you can see, that’s the most frequent reason given.

 M: I see.
 What about the next bar?